jhorchler/infrastructure-automation/packer/windows/README.md

 > This command is shown on stdout.
 If this is a security problem use `task -s` to hide the command.

-As with the OpenSUSE build, Windows needs the password of `Administrator` (or any other user) within the `Autounattended.xml` file.
-To inject this into the file, a template `template.xml` is used to generate `Autoattended.xml` using  `Task`.
+As with the OpenSUSE build, Windows needs the password of `Administrator` (or any other user) within the `Autounattend.xml` file.
+To inject this into the file, a template `template.xml` is used to generate `Autoattend.xml` using  `Task`.

 > **NOTE:**
 > The template in this repo is installing Windows without GUI.
 The template _should_ work for